jeroen92/jeroen92.github.io/content/posts/peak-district/index.md

 - Surly ECR
 ---

-On Monday the 11th of November 2019 I set out to Ijmuiden (NL) to hop on the ferry to Newcastle.
+On Monday the 11th of November 2019 I set out to Ijmuiden (NL) to hop on the ferry to Newcastle and start my first ever bicycle tour in England, [the Peak District](https://bikepacking.com/routes/dark-white-peak-peek/).
 From there I'd catch the intercity train to Sheffield where I'd change to a regional train that'd take me to Heathersage.
 A couple degrees Celsius above zero, it was apparent fall had set in on the English midlands.

 Starting on my bike tour Wednesday morning, I had about 70 kilometers of mountainbike trails ahead of me.
 Despite having prepared a piece of paper on which I'd written down a bunch of ho(s)tels available along the route, I also brought my tent in case of emergencies.
 With the harsh cold, and not having camped in the wild before I hoped I wouldn't need it though.